kvaradhan3/snippets/ansible-debugging/README.md

 - The above script also shows how to use the ansible debug plugin, more details of which are here:  https://docs.ansible.com/ansible/latest/modules/debug_module.html

+- To see what information is available, try the following in a play:

+  - debug: var=ansible_facts

+- To see the ‘raw’ information as gathered:

+  % ansible hostname -m setup

 - Finally, this
   https://stackoverflow.com/questions/42417079/how-to-debug-ansible-issues
   is a good resource for ansible debug tips.